-The USC Glorya Kaufman School of Dance graduated its first-ever class of BFA students in May 2019 and our alumni have already made an impact on the dance community and beyond.
-Several members of our inaugural class have secured contracts with Broadway productions and dance companies including Alonzo King LINES Ballet, BalletMet, Ballet Hispánico, Complexions Contemporary Ballet, Hubbard Street Dance Chicago, Oregon Ballet Theatre and RUBBERBAND, among others.
+The USC Glorya Kaufman School of Dance alumni have made an impact on the dance community and beyond.
+USC Kaufman alumni have secured contracts with Broadway productions and dance companies including Alonzo King LINES Ballet, Aszure Barton & Artists, Ballet BC, Ballet Hispánico, Ballet Schwerin, Ballet X, BalletMet, Complexions Contemporary Ballet, Gibney Dance, Grand Rapids Ballet, Hubbard Street Dance Chicago, Jacob Jonas The Company, Les Ballets Jazz De Montréal, Mainfranken Theater Würzburg, ODC, Oklahoma City Ballet, Oregon Ballet Theatre and RUBBERBAND, among others.
 They have also gone on to pursue careers in arts administration, marketing and business.
-In addition to our first class of dance majors, several USC students have graduated with a minor in dance.
+In addition to our alumni dance majors, several USC students have graduated with a minor in dance.

 USC Kaufman aims to support graduates in their careers, to help them stay connected to the Kaufman community and to provide outlets for continued mentorship with our faculty and staff.
 To achieve these goals, USC Kaufman provides the following benefits to our alumni upon graduation: